-6.5 Insights 2017
+6.9 Insights 2018

 ISER's flagship publication - Insights - is published annually.
-For assignments conducted in 2018, you will receive a copy of the full A4 version of Insights 2017.
-Participants will be sent a smaller A5 version in the post and can request a copy of the A4 version from the Understanding Society website.
+For assignments conducted in 2018, you will receive a copy of the full A4 version of Insights 2018.
+Participants can request a copy of this version from the Understanding Society website.

-6.6 Laminated case study leaflets
+6.10 Laminated case study leaflets

-You will receive a full set of 8 laminated case study leaflets for your Wave 10 assignments.
-These are the same as those distributed at Wave 9 and can be used on all current waves of interviewing.
+You will receive a full set of 8 laminated case study leaflets for your Wave 11 assignments.
+These are the same as those distributed at Wave 10 and can be used on all current waves of interviewing.

-6.7 Examples of recent findings using Understanding Society data
+6.11 Examples of recent findings using Understanding Society data

-This document was included in the Wave 10 briefing packs.
+This document was included in the Wave 11 briefing packs.
 Please familiarise yourself with these examples as they may be useful when recruiting new entrants or persuading reluctant respondents.
+More information on who is using the data and impact can be found here: www.understandingsociety.ac.uk/research/impact